A concrete model for a typed linear algebraic lambda calculus: Denotational semantics

 where \begin{itemize} \item $\mathbf{Set}$ is the category of sets with $\One$ as a terminal object. \item $\mathbf{Vec}$ is the category of vector spaces over $\C$, in which $\I=\C$.

-\item $S$ is the functor such that for each set $A$, $SA$ is the vector space whose vectors are the formal finite linear combinations of the elements of $A$ with coefficients in $\C$, and given a function $f:A\to B$ we define $Sf:SA\to SB$ by evaluating $f$ in $A$. \item $U$ is the forgetful functor such that for each vector space $V$, $UV$ is the underlying set of vectors in $V$ and for each linear map $f$, $Uf$ forgets of its linear property.
+\item $S$ is the functor such that for each set $A$, $SA$ is the vector space whose vectors are the formal finite linear combinations of the elements of $A$ with coefficients in $\C$, and given a function $f:A\to B$ we define $Sf:SA\to SB$ by evaluating $f$ in $A$. \item $U$ is the forgetful functor such that for each vector space $V$, $UV$ is the underlying set of vectors in $V$ and for each linear map $f$, $Uf$ is just $f$ as function not taking into account its linear property.

 \item $m$ is a natural isomorphism defined by

 \item $n$ is a natural transformation defined by

 \end{itemize} \item $\mathbf{Vec}^\dagger$ is a subcategory of $\mathbf{Vec}$, where every morphism $f:V\to W$ have associated a morphism $f^\dagger:W\to V$, called the \emph{dagger} of $f$, such that for all $f:V\to W$ and $g:W\to U$ we have